persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   - **Evaluation parameter**:
       - the block size (default=1): defines the maximum number of samples queued for evaluation by the physical model, see :ref:`design of experiment evaluation <doeevalwizard>` for more details
+  - **Compute individual event probabilities** (default: unchecked): when the limit state is a system event (Union or Intersection), check this option to also estimate the failure probability of each individual sub-event.
+        The computation of individual probabilities uses every point already computed during the simulation, but depending on the model and on the method additional computations may be required.
+        This option is not available for Importance sampling with an Intersection limit state.

   - **Advanced Parameters** (default: hidden):
       - the seed of the random generator (default: 0, positive integer expected)
-      - **Compute individual event probabilities** (default: unchecked): when the limit state is a system event (Union or Intersection), check this option to also estimate the failure probability of each individual sub-event.
-The individual estimates are computed by replaying the already-evaluated samples so that no additional model calls are required.

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitStateReliabilitySimu.png
     :align: center